StarlingUAS/FenswoodScenario/README.md

 This repository contains a small set of files that set up an ArduCopter vehicle in a representation of the Fenswood FARM.
 It leverages a number of images from Project Starling which holds the underlying framework.

+## Docs

+A slightly prettier version of the docs along with a [tutorial](https://starlinguas.github.io/FenswoodScenario/tutorials/fenswood_scenario/) can be found at [starlinguas.github.io/FenswoodScenario](https://starlinguas.github.io/FenswoodScenario/)

 ## Usage

 First, ensure all the required images are downloaded and up-to-date: